liveahero-wiki/liveahero-wiki.github.io/guide/sale.md

 ## Business Bonus

 The amount of currency obtained in each type of Sale is increased by a bonus.
-Heroes going on the business give either a +5% bonus for the first six Heroes and a +10% bonus for the seventh and eighth Heroes, up to maximum of +50% if all eight slots are filled; 5★ Heroes provide an additional +5% for the first six 5★ Heroes and a +10% bonus for the seventh and eighth 5★ Heroes, up to a maximum o 50%.
+Heroes going on the business give either a +5% bonus for the first six Heroes and a +10% bonus for the seventh and eighth Heroes, up to maximum of +50% if all eight slots are filled; 5★ Heroes provide an additional +5% for the first six 5★ Heroes and a +10% bonus for the seventh and eighth 5★ Heroes, up to a maximum of 50%.
 Hence, the maximum total of bonus for each sale is +100% for a team of eight 5★ Heroes.
 Obtainable experience is also affected by this bonus.

-## Business Log

-When a business has been completed you will receive a business log from the characters who have departed for the business.
+### Efficiency Priority List

+1. Fill out every sale slot, since each sale slot gives you 100% rewards.
+1. Use every hero you have.
+Heroes that are used in sale can still participate in battle.
+1. Stack one sale to 7/8 members if possible, since the 7th and 8th members will give 10% bonus each instead of 5% bonus.
+1. Stack one sale to 7/8 5★ members if possible, since the 7th and 8th 5★ members will give 10% bonus each instead of 5% bonus.

 ## Business Shortening and Canceling